logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/installing-the-ta-plug-in.md

 ---
 title: "Installing the TestArchitect plug-in"
-linktitle: "Installing the TestArchitect plug-in"
+linktitle: "Installing the TA plug-in"
 description: "Installing the TA plug-in for Microsoft Visual Studio adds a project option to Visual Studio for creating TA-TFS projects."
 weight: 2
 aliases: